idlefox-studio/chatGPTTS/README.md

 # chatGPTTS

-Simple Integration of OpenAI chatGPT with gTTS (Google Text-to-Speech)
+Simple Integration of OpenAI chatGPT with gTTS

 ## Documentation